algosup/2022-2023-project-4-game-design-Team-6/Documents/TechnicalSpecifications.md

 ## 3.3.
 Game Flow

 The game will be divided into 3 main phases, the setup phase, the wave phase and the end phase.
 The setup phase will be the phase where the player will have to place their towers on the map.
 The wave phase will be the phase where the enemies will spawn, and the player will have to defeat them.
 The end phase will be the phase where the player will be able to see the results of the wave.
+When the player will defeat the 10th wave.
+The game will keep going restart the game, but the player will have to defeat 11 waves.
+The game ends when the castle is destroyed by the enemies.

 <br/>